ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

 3. You should provide the **IBM Cloud API key**, and if it is valid then you can provide the remaining fields.

 4. In the **Schematics workspace** field, select an appropriate workspace for the orchestrator.
 If required, create a [VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global/readme/terraform/terraform/e104e91d-d4a8-44fa-a341-eebf735d9635-global) to define the Power Virtual Server workspace where the primary orchestrator will be deployed.

+ >**Note:** The schematic ID is available if the VPC is created using the VPC Landing Zone for the PowerVS option from the catalog.
+If VPCs are created manually, you can still generate a schematic ID using the Import option in the VPC Landing Zone for PowerVS.

 5. Provide either **Public SSH key** or Select from **Secrets Manager**.